medius-group/medius-group.github.io/data-protection-and-compliance.md

 # Data protection and privacy

-## Separation of customer data

-Customer data is separated in unique SQL databases for each customer.

 ## Location of customer data

 All customer data is stored in Europe, US or Australia depending on the customer's primary location.
 No storage data is transferred between Europe and US locations.